 Pre-baby

 Before your baby is born, there are pre-emptive financial strategies that you can implement to get your affairs in order.
 Firstly, you want to arm yourself with knowledge.
 Get informed about the benefits provided by the government and your employer to determine what your expected income will be while on parental leave.
-Take time to research childcare costs and calculate whether you have adequate life and critical insurance.
+Take time to research childcare costs and calculate whether you have adequate life, disability and critical illness insurance.

 Most importantly, make sure you have a will in place that designates a guardian to care for your minor child, a trustee to manage the money for your child and an executor who will run the administration of your estate.
 Finally, review your financial plan with your advisor to account for the addition of a new family member.